 The sacrum is particularly important in forming and stabilising the pelvic ring via the presence of numerous ligaments between bones and allows the connection of muscles of the pelvis and muscles of the hip joint (gluteus maximus, iliacus and piriformis).

 At the lower tract of the spinal cord numerous nerves of the cauda equina extend from the foramen of the lumbar spine into the sacral canal.
 These nerves exit the sacrum through four pairs of cavities (sacral foramina) on each side of the canal or through the sacral hiatus located at the lower extremity of the canal.

 Anatomy of the hip

 The hip is a major ball-and-socket joint connecting the long bones of the lower limbs (femur) to the pelvis.
 This joint allows a wide range of movements of the lower limbs and is used when walking, running, climbing, lunging and bending.
 Because it bears the body weight, the hip joint is supported by large muscles, strong tendons and ligaments.

 The hip joint consists of the round head of the thighbone named femur, which inserts into the pelvis ring in a socked called acetabulum.
 The femoral head continues distally with the femoral neck and the greater trochanter.
 The latter is the protruding portion of the femur bone that can be felt laterally at the higher thigh, below the pelvis.
 The hip joint is protected by articular cartilage, which is a layer of elastic yet tough connective tissue surrounding both the femoral head and the acetabulum.
-The cartilage facilitates the movement of the joint by reducing the friction of the humerus head rotating inside the socket and importantly it absorbs shock impacts.
-Overuse of the cartilage is often leading to degeneration of the hip.
+The cartilage facilitates the movement of the joint by reducing the friction of the femoral head rotating inside the socket and importantly it absorbs shock impacts.
+Overuse of the cartilage is often leading to degeneration or osteoarthritis of the hip.

 Anatomy of the femur